Frequently Asked Questions (FAQs)

 • McNair Scholars

-• Applicants who have attended a Marquette University Open House or other Campus Visit event
+• Applicants who have attended a Marquette University in-person, virtual or other campus visit event

 Is there an application deadline?